Chapter 5: Keyword Competition Analysis

-There are two free browser toolbars that make Keyword Competition faster and easier: SEO Quake and MozBar.
+There’s a free browser toolbar that makes evaluating Keyword Competition faster and easier: The MozBar.

-Here’s how to install and set them up:
+Here’s how to install and set it up:

-Head over to SEOQuake.com and click on the big orange button:
+Head over to this page.
+Click the big yellow button:

 And install and activate MozBar.

-When you do a search in Google you should see information from SEOQuake:
+When you do a search in Google you should see information from MozBar in the SERPs:

-Now that you have SEOQuake and MozBar set up, it’s time to size up the competition.
+Now that you have the MozBar set up, it’s time to size up the competition.